108charlotte/webAnalytics/resources.md

 # Explanation
 I made this project without knowing ANYTHING about making extensions or knowing ANY javascript, so if you are interested in learning Javascript this way like I did, here are some resources I used that you might want to check out!
 I am live updating this as I progress through the project, and they're just resources I found useful!
+I also took advantage of chatGPT and copilot while coding when I was confused about the implementations of some of these ideas, and ultimately I think that I learned a lot so would definitely recommend trying project-based learning for these sorts of concepts if you want to get more familiar with them or even if you are just a beginner starting from scratch like me!

 Chrome documentation on https://developer.chrome.com/docs/extensions/get-started/tutorial/hello-world